On cycles in monotone grid classes of permutations: Bases of pseudoforest grid classes

 \section{Bases of pseudoforest grid classes}

 We now turn our attention to the bases of grid classes.
 If $M$ is acyclic, then, by the comments in the introduction, $\Grid(M)$ is a geometric grid class, and so the results of~\cite{albert:geometric-grid-:} apply.
-In particular Theorem~6.2 of~\cite{albert:geometric-grid-:} states that $\Grid(M)$ is finitely based.
+In particular Theorem~6.2 of~\cite{albert:geometric-grid-:} states that $\Grid(M)$ is finitely based, although the proof is not constructive and no bounds on the lengths of the basis elements are known.

 We exhibit two pseudoforest grid classes that are not finitely based (thus disproving Conjecture 2.3 of~\cite{Huczynska2006}), but we also show that unicyclic grid classes \emph{are} finitely based.
 The consequence of these two results is that we now have a reasonably precise understanding regarding where the (now false) conjecture `first' breaks down.